cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ Test if the CNF crashes when pod network corruption occurs

+Why: A higher quality CNF should be resilient to a lossy/flaky network.
+This test injects packet corruption on the specified CNF's container by starting a traffic control (tc) process with netem rules to add egress packet corruption.

 * ✔️ Test if the CNF crashes when pod network duplication occurs

+Why: A higher quality CNF should be resilient to erroneously duplicated packets.
+This test injects network duplication on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.

 * ✔️ Test if the CNF crashes when node drain occurs

+Why: A CNF should function properly if it is rescheduled on other nodes.
+This test will remove resources which are running on a target node and reschedule them on the another node.

 * ✔️ To test if there is a liveness entry in the Helm chart

-Why: A cloud native principle is that applications and application developers understand their own resilience requirements better than operators[1].
+Why: A cloud native principle is that application developers understand their own resilience requirements better than operators[1].
 This is exemplified in the Kubernetes best practice of pods declaring how they should be managed through the liveness and readiness entries in the pod's configuration.